Dr. Timothy J. Smith

-He has taken both graduate and undergraduate students abroad nine times to Guatemala (2006, 2012) and Ecuador (2007, 2009-2014) through the University of South Florida, Appalachian State University, and Princeton University.
+He has taken both graduate and undergraduate students abroad eleven times to Guatemala (2006, 2012) and Ecuador (2007, 2009-2016) through the University of South Florida, Appalachian State University, and Princeton University.
 In 2006, he brought ten students (graduate and undergraduate) to Guatemala to study indigenous identity before the 16th century (pre-Hispanic political structures, urban design, and architecture), during the Colonial Period (religious conversion/subversion, historical writings and documents, and community development), and in the present-day (indigenous government, electoral politics, NGOs, and tourism).
 In 2007, he was part of the summer teaching faculty for Arizona State University’s Andes and Amazon Field School, offering an introductory course on Quichua, for which he also brought four graduate students and one undergraduate to Ecuador.
 These students received training in ethnographic field methods (research design, interviewing techniques, and community participation) and linguistic field methods (focusing on Ecuadorian Quichua).
 In December 2012, he took his Princeton University seminar (focused on indigenous representation and knowledge construction) to Guatemala in order to meet with indigeous leaders and learn about local reflections on the "end of the world" and "dawn of a new age" narratives that became the darlings of U.S. media and Hollywood.
-From 2009-2014, he has directed a study-abroad program in Ecuador with students for which they focus specifically on indigenous identity and activism as shaped around oil extraction near the shores of the Napo River.
+From 2009-2015, he has directed a study-abroad program in Ecuador with students for which they focus specifically on indigenous identity and activism as shaped around oil extraction near the shores of the Napo River.
 In addition, the project seeks to understand a local development models which, initiated by four Quichua-speaking communities, privileges eco-tourism and emphasizes conservation of the Amazonian watershed and the outflow of knowledge about indigenous culture.
-He will return in the summer of 2015 with a new group to work with a women's cooperative that promotes community tourism in order sustain programs on gender inequality, health, and education [Learn more]
+He returned in 2016 with a new group to work with a women's cooperative that promotes community tourism in order sustain programs on gender inequality, health, and education [Learn more]